 Historical Exam Pass Rate

-The CPA exam pass rate for the AUD section is more or less the same as the rest: it hovers around 50% in recent years.
+The CPA exam pass rate for the AUD section is similar to that of the rest: it hovers around 47% in recent years.
 It is encouraging to note that the CPA exam pass rate has been steadily increasing over the years.
-I attempt to explain the trend in our general page on CPA Exam pass rate.
+I attempt to explain the trend in my CPA exam pass rate page.